zengkaipeng/UAlign/readme.md

 python generate_tokens $file_1 $file_2 ... $file_n $token_list.json
 ```

 The script can accept multiple files as input and the last position should be the path of file to store the token list.
+The files should have the same format as the processed dataset.

 ## Stage I training